kali/kali.github.io/_posts/2016-02-22-Query2-in-timely.md

 This executable is ready for the distributed mode, but the distribution itself is not
-covered: something or someone needs to copy the executable on each of the cluster nodes, provide it the list of its peers and start it.
+covered: something or someone needs to copy the executable on each of the cluster nodes, provide them the list of their peers and start them.
 If you want to run a second time you need to go to each node and start the process again...
 For the ec2 tests, I used ansible scripts.